NRMA Income Protection

-Looking to protect your income if ill, injured or involuntarily unemployed?
+Looking to protect your income if ill or injured.
 Cover up to 85% of your income with NRMA Income Protection

 This review will explore the benefits and features of the NRMA Income Protection policy and the excellent rewards on offer for applicants.
 NRMA Income Protection is issued by TAL Life Limited.

 NRMA Income Protection is designed to help you to continue to provide for yourself and your family if you are sick or injured and unable to work.
 It offers the following features:

 - Income benefit.
 You will receive a regular monthly benefit while you are off work because of sickness or injury.
 This benefit will replace up to 85% of your regular pre-tax income, up to $10,000 per month.
 You can use this benefit to cover your regular ongoing expenses and help with the cost of your recovery.

 - Kids Injury Cover.
 This optional cover provides a lump sum payment ranging from $1,000 to $50,000 when your child suffers one of several common injuries or medical conditions.
 Covered conditions include a broken arm or nose, burns and major head trauma.
 Kids Injury Cover allows you to take time off to be by your child’s side or to cover any treatment or rehabilitation expenses not covered by Medicare or private health insurance.

 - Permanent Disability Cover.
 For an additional premium, this cover option entitles you to a benefit of between $50,000 and $500,000 if you become permanently disabled.
 You can use this benefit however you wish, such as to cover the cost of long-term care, make modifications to your home or help with the loss of income.